PVOBrien/reading-notes/401-reading-04.md

 ## Binary, Decimal, and Hexadecimal

   These are all different manners of counting and/or organizing numbers.
-Decimals are well known and understandable well enough.whatsa
+Decimals are well known and understandable well enough.
+Binary and hexadecimal, and their base2 or base 16 counting, and how those are used, is not clear to me.
+They seem to be more efficient for certain purposes, no doubt memory space/allocation.
+But I cannot count in either of those latter two.